sunfounder/arduino_starter_kit/docs/source/19_reversing_alarm.rst

 Code Creation
 -------------

-1. Open the Arduino IDE, go to the “File” menu, and select “New Sketch” to start a fresh project.
-Close any other sketch windows that might be open.
+1. Open the Arduino IDE and start a new project by selecting “New Sketch” from the “File” menu.

-2. Save your new sketch by clicking “Save” from the “File” menu or by pressing ``Ctrl + S``.
-Save it in the default Arduino Sketchbook location under the name ``Lesson19_reversin_alarm``.
-Click "Save".
+2. Save your sketch as ``Lesson19_reversin_alarm`` using ``Ctrl + S`` or by clicking “Save”.

 3. Firstly, we need to define the pins on the Arduino that are connected to the ultrasonic sensor and the buzzer.
 This step is crucial as it sets the foundation for the hardware interface.